IoLanguage/eerie/README.md

 ## Installation

-There's a big chance you already install it with Io.
-If for some reason you didn't, follow the instructions below.
+There's a big chance you already installed it with Io.
+Follow the below instructions only if you're sure you didn't.

 ### Linux, macOS